mryan-3/openspot/README.md

-<h3 align="center">Your Gateway to Limitless Music - Now on Mobile!</h3>
+<h3 align="center">Your Gateway to Limitless Music - Now on Android, MacOS and Windows!</h3>

 <p align="center">
-  <strong>Stream and download high-quality music for free on your mobile device, with no ads and no login required.</strong>
+  <strong>Stream and download high-quality music for free on your device, with no ads and no login required.</strong>
   <br />
   <em>Note: The Next.js web version has been moved to another branch and the demo URL is no longer active.</em>
 </p>